serenturhal/Random-Message/README.md

-# Random-Message
+# Random Message
-this is a javascript program to run a random message
+this is a javascript program to run a random message about code